 It is the same with sleep.
 You can’t literally force a baby to fall asleep.
 All you can do is create the best environment for that baby to fall asleep.

-Sure you can let your baby cry and exhaust themselves to fall asleep, but if you’ve landed here my guess is that isn’t your style and instead are looking for tips for sleep training without cry it out.
+Sure you can let your baby cry and exhaust themselves to fall asleep, but if you’ve landed here my guess is that isn’t your style.

 However, with both parents working outside the home in many families leading to total exhaustion if babies wake often in the night, plus societal pressure, many parents seek out advice for how to get their baby to sleep at some point.